FalconfeatherX/Furaffinity-Gallery-Downloader/README.md

  cookies.txt file will be created when running for the first time.

- This downloader used MYSQL database to manage everything it scraped,so you should at least create a database.If have one,password(PASSWORD) and database name(DB) are required in Constant.py.
+ This downloader uses MYSQL database to manage everything it scraped,so you should at least create a database.If have one,password(PASSWORD) and database name(DB) are required in Constant.py.

  The path(PATH) of storage space to store artist.txt,cookies.txt and artwork downloaded which looks like: